Excavation Safety · 2–5 min talk

 Safety Reminders

-• Keep spoil piles away from trench edges.
+• Keep spoil piles and equipment back from trench edges.

 Ask the Crew